-To play all the tracks in the magazine in random order:
+Random playing for all the tracks in the magazine:

-Push and hold "RAND" (preset button 1) until you hear a beep.
-"IFRIME" will appear on the display and the player will perform all the tracks on all the discs in the magazine in random order.
-To turn off the random feature, push this button again.
+Push and hold "RAND" until you hear a

+beep. " S .RAND" will appear on the dis-

+play and the player will perform all the tracks on all the discs in the magazine in random order.
+To turn off the random feature, push "RAND" again.